Saturday 7 March – Sunday 14 June 2020

 We are sorry that, due to nature of the venues and outdoor locations we visit, our course is not fully disability accessible.
 Please contact us if you have a disability that you think may affect your ability to attend so we can discuss how your needs might be accommodated.

 The course is accredited by the Permaculture Association of Britain.
-To be awarded the certificate, you must attend at least 10 days of the course and complete the design project, including attending the final two days of the course where most of the work on the project is carried out.
-Please don’t register if you cannot meet this requirement.
+To be awarded the certificate, you must attend at least 10 days of the course and complete the design project, including attending the final two days of the course.
+Please don’t register if you cannot meet these requirements.